 The DoC serves as the central point for coordination, collaboration, and oversight of activities and initiatives to promote and encourage a culture of compliance behavior.
 The DoC also serves in an advisory capacity to the chancellor and his leadership team in making compliance management decisions.
 Included in the DoC’s responsibility for the compliance program implementation is providing oversight and monitoring, along with periodic review.
 The DoC reports functionally to the Board’s AACC Chair and administratively to the chancellor.

 The DoC is also governed by the Office of Inspector General and Director of Compliance Charter, which describes the office’s operations for audits, investigations, and compliance.
-Additionally, it provides for the DoC to have full access to the chancellor and Board members.
+Additionally, it provides for the DoC to have sufficient independence and timely, unrestricted access to the chancellor, Board chair, AACC chair, and Board members to freely discuss policies, findings, recommendations, follow-up, potential issues (e.g., impairments to independence or conflicts of interest), and other matters.
 As such, the DoC can escalate critical and/or time-sensitive compliance issues as appropriate and necessary.

+The DoC will ensure alignment between the Audit and Compliance Committee Charter, the Office of Inspector General and Director of Compliance Charter, and the Compliance Program Plan.
+These documents will be reviewed at least every three years.

-As an opportunity to learn from and contribute to compliance for the System, the DoC is directed to serve as the Board’s liaison on the State University System Compliance and Ethics Consortium (Consortium).
-The Consortium is composed of compliance directors and representatives from each System institution.
+As an opportunity to learn from and contribute to the State University System (System) related to compliance and risk management, the DoC is directed to serve as the Board liaison for: the State University System Compliance and Ethics Consortium (Compliance Consortium), and the State University System Enterprise Risk Management Consortium (ERM Consortium).
+The Compliance Consortium is composed of compliance directors and representatives from each System institution.
 Its mission is to provide an avenue for System institutions to discuss the development and improvement of compliance and ethics programs, new federal and state regulations, best practices, and issues campuses may be facing.
+The ERM Consortium is composed of university representatives whose mission is to enhance risk awareness, facilitate collaboration between System ERM professionals, identify and address trending risks, develop System-wide best practices, and support strategic goals.

 Standards of Conduct/Policies and Procedures

 The Board Office has designated a separate Ethics Officer (EO), who also serves as the Board’s general counsel.
 The DoC will coordinate with the EO on activities that promote and encourage ethical behavior and compliance with laws, rules, regulations, policies, and procedures.
-Doing so can promote or enhance risk reduction and mitigation efforts.

-The Internal Operating Policies and Procedures Board of Governors’ Office (IOPP) includes guidance on appropriate employee conduct and behavior, which serves as the foundation of the compliance program.
-All employees are expected to perform their duties and responsibilities with integrity and accountability in compliance with the authoritative sources cited in the IOPP Manual, such as the Code of Ethics for Public Officers and Employees (Part III of Chapter 112, Florida Statutes).
-Additionally, the OIGC is governed by the Office of Inspector General and Director of Compliance Charter.
+The Board Office’s internal operating policies and procedures include guidance on appropriate employee conduct and behavior, which serves as the foundation of the compliance program.
+All employees are expected to perform their duties and responsibilities with integrity and accountability in compliance with the Code of Ethics for Public Officers and Employees (Part III of Chapter 112, Florida Statutes).

 Education and Training

-The DoC will coordinate with the Board, university leadership, and others as appropriate for outreach opportunities to educate them on the protocol for addressing concerns they may wish to voice without fear of retaliation.
-The objective will be for the DoC and the role of the Board’s OIGC to be more widely known both at the Board office as well as on System campuses.Compliance Reviews and Issues Monitoring
+Each year, the DoC will identify training opportunities for Board Office staff based on the OIGC’s annual risk assessment.
+Training topics will be evaluated for their relevance to Board Office staff and will be documented and assessed for effectiveness.
+Regarding the statutorily required annual Code of Ethics training, OIGC staff will work with the Board Office’s Ethics Officer to facilitate the training and report to leadership and the Board of Governors on the event’s effectiveness through the DoC’s annual report or other means, as appropriate.

+Compliance Reviews and Issues Monitoring